Global Aircraft Communication System Market Size, Share, Value, and Competitive Landscape 2020-2026

+Global Aircraft Communication System Market is valued approximately USD 3.8 billion in 2019 and is anticipated to grow with a healthy growth rate of more than 11% over the forecast period 2019-2026.
 Aircraft communication systems are used for transmission of messages between ground station and aircrafts by using air band radios or satellites.
 Aircraft communication systems are collection of transmission systems, individual communication networks, relay stations, data terminal equipment (DTE), and tributary stations.
 Prior to these systems, the communication between airplanes and stations was done through analog systems or high-frequency radio waves.
 Currently, communication is done through modern technologies such as satellite plus, mobile communication and also at times through broadband networks.
 Some of the products utilized in the system are, , HF Communication, VHF/UHF/L-Band, Data Link, SATCOM and also many others.
 Growth in the commercial airplanes owing to increasing air passenger travel is the key factor driving the aircraft communication system market.
 Rising consumer spending along with increasing preference towards air travel owing to superior safety and increasing disposable income will further fuel the market demand.
 As per world bank organization, across the globe, the number of air passengers were 3.7 billion in 2016 which increased to 3.9 billion in 2017 and further to 4.23 billion in 2018.
-Further, The International Air Transport Association (IATA) projected that passenger numbers could double to 8.2 billion in 2037.
-The commercial aircraft segment accounted for a major share of the aircraft

 ALSO READ: https://articlescad.com/us-underground-mining-equipment-industry-overview-by-brands-regions-applications-types-forecast-690635.html